-The objects of the Company are to carry on activities which benefit the community and in particular (without limitation) to the promotion and delivery of drama related activities in the East of England.
+The objects of the Company are to carry on activities which benefit the community and in particular (without limitation) to Community of Lowestoft,in particular people on low income or mental ill health.

-6. Powers
+5. Powers

-6.1.
-To further its objects the Company may do all such lawful things as may further the Company's objects and, in particular, but, without limitation, may borrow or raise and secure the payment of money for any purpose including for the purposes of investment or of raising funds.
+5.1 To further its objects the Company may do all such lawful things as may further the Company's objects and, in particular, but, without limitation, may borrow or raise and secure the payment of money for any purpose including for the purposes of investment or of raising funds.

-7. Liability of members4
+6. Liability of members

-The liability of each member is limited to £1, being the amount that each member undertakes to contribute to the assets of the Company in the event of its being wound
+The liability of each member is limited to £1, being the amount that each member undertakes to contribute to the assets of the Company in the event of its being wound up while he or she is a member or within one year after he or she ceases to be a member, for:

-- up while he or she is a member or within one year after he or she ceases to be a member, for: - 7.1. payment of the Company's debts and liabilities contracted before he or she ceases to be a member; - 7.2. payment of the costs, charges and expenses of winding up; and - 7.3. adjustment of the rights of the contributories among themselves.
+- 6.1 payment of the Company's debts and liabilities contracted before he or she ceases to be a member; - 6.2 payment of the costs, charges and expenses of winding up; and - 6.3 adjustment of the rights of the contributories among themselves.